-Attach as Exhibit XIII: The Provider shall attach to the proposal the Facilities Description form (see Attachment K).
-The Provider shall demonstrate its facilities' suitability in relation to the proposed services.
+The Provider shall provide a description of its facilities and demonstrate its adequacy in relation to the proposed services.
 If facilities are not presently available, the Provider shall describe plans to secure facilities.
-The Facilities Description form will become part of the Provider's Housing Inventory Count (HIC) which will be utilized to determine how the PMOs are calculated.

 Provider shall describe how the facilities meet ADA requirements, as applicable, and the special equipment that may be required for the services.